AjaySum/MovieRecommender/README.md

 This repository holds the code deliverables for Group 4's (Anisha Aggarwal, Shruti Jain, Ananya Menon, Ajay Sumanth, and Richard Wang) EECS 486 Info Retrieval Project at the University of Michigan.

+## Required Libraries
+All required libraries can be found in `eecs486-MovieRecommender/movrec/requirements.txt`.

 ## Getting Started: Quick Instructions

 For a quick setup, follow these steps: